 Homemade Cranberry Sauce

-- Add apple and cook for another 15 minutes.
+- Add apple and cook for another 15-20 minutes until softened and combined.
 Consistency should be a thick chutney.

 - Store in a glass jar in the refrigerator for up to a month.

 This post contains affiliate links and I may make little bit of money if you click on and purchase the products that are linked.
 It doesn’t cost you any extra money.
 The compensation helps with expenses to keep ETG up and running.
 I appreciate your support!